petdance/bobby-tables/s/adodotnet_orm.md

 # Dapper

-Dapper is one of several micro-ORM's (Object Relational Mappers) available for .NET.
+Dapper is one of several micro-ORMs (Object Relational Mappers) available for .NET.
 It provides a set of extension methods for ADO.NET types that makes it easier to query data and convert the results into a strongly typed object.
 Parameter values are passed in via an anonymous object.
 It